Programming

 The String Constant Pool

-String Constant Pool is possible only because String is immutable in Java and its implementation of the String interning concept.
-The string pool is also an example of a Flyweight design pattern.
-String Pool Examples String s1 = "Hello"; String s2 = "Hello"; String s3 = "Hel" + "lo"; String s4 = "Hel" + new String("lo"); String s5 = new String("Hello"); String s6 = s5.intern(); System.out.println(s1 == s2); // true System.out.println(s1 == s3); // true System.out.println(s1 == s4); // false System.out.println(s4 == s5); // false System.out.println(s1 == s6); // true Instructions So as you can see, the reference of s1, s2, s3, and s6 are the same.
+The String Constant Pool is a JVM-wide cache of string literals: when different parts of your code reference a string with the same content, they can share a single String object instead of allocating a new one each time.
+This is possible only because String is immutable in Java, combined with the String interning mechanism.
+In other words, the pool is an application of the Flyweight design pattern.
+String Pool Examples String s1 = "Hello"; String s2 = "Hello"; String s3 = "Hel" + "lo"; String s4 = "Hel" + new String("lo"); String s5 = new String("Hello"); String s6 = s5.intern(); System.out.println(s1 == s2); // true System.out.println(s1 == s3); // true System.out.println(s1 == s4); // false System.out.println(s4 == s5); // false System.out.println(s1 == s6); // true Explanation The references of s1, s2, s3, and s6 all point to the same pooled object, while s4 and s5 do not.
+Here is why:

 The 23 Gang of Three Design Patterns